- Featured in:

 PRO TIP:

 The phrase “resume formats” differs from “resume formatting.”
 Resume formats refer to the strategic outline you use to describe your qualifications.
-Resume formatting refers to design choices related to fonts, margins and paragraph structure, not your professional information.
+Resume formatting refers to design choices related to fonts, margins and paragraph structure.
 We’ll cover resume formats first, followed by proper resume formatting tips!

 How to Format a Resume

-Before we dive into how to pick the proper resume format for your experience level, let’s cover these resume formatting essentials to ensure hiring managers don’t discard your resume after their initial six-second skim.
+Before we dive into how to pick the proper resume format for your experience level, let’s cover these resume formatting essentials to make sure your information isn’t cluttered or hard to read.

 Fonts

-A simple font makes it easy for hiring managers to quickly read and understand your resume.
+A simple font makes it easy for hiring managers to quickly read and understand your resume formats.

 - Use a standard font like Arial, Aptos, Cambria or Times New Roman.